 Even when the additional code to tailor the app for each operating system is considered, there’s much less work involved than in building multiple independent native apps.
 Plus, more efficient development means that the single React Native app is done sooner than comparable apps.

 Add in the shorter time to market (and the ability to begin working towards ROI) and it’s easy to see how the savings add up.

-There’s a strong argument to be made that React Native comes closer to mimicking native apps that any of its current competitors.
+There’s a powerful argument to be made that React Native comes closer to mimicking native apps than any of its current competitors.
 The idea to use natively-rendered components is an innovative approach with a lot of promise.